Charlotte W. Newcombe Endowed Scholarship for Mature Women and Men

 Pathways Scholarship Program

 The Pathways Scholarship provides financial assistance for low-income parents who have completed a community college degree and are finishing a first undergraduate degree.
-It is a two year program, provided that students continue to meet program requirements.
+It is a two-year program, provided that students continue to meet program requirements.
 Full-time students receive $2,000 for two years, for a total award of $4,000.
 Part-time students receive half this amount.
-This scholarship is administered by the Women’s Resources Program in the Center for Student Diversity.
+The Women's Resources Program in the Center for Student Diversity administers this scholarship.

 In order to apply for this scholarship students must: